 I truly believe we are all meant to take care of ourselves first.
 It isn’t our husband’s jobs to make us feel good, we have to be responsible to do that for ourselves first.
 When our spiritual, emotional, and mental needs are met, we can then turn around and be the best moms and wives we can be!

 “You can’t pour from an empty cup” really is true!
 Your needs are the most important needs and come before your kids’ needs!
 It’s okay to say no, I can’t play right now, I need a break.
-Or to put off cleaning until the next day because you’re exhausted.
+You are allowed to put off cleaning until the next day because you’re exhausted.
 Or to enlist your family’s help in cleaning and picking up.
-Or to tell your husband to take over while you take a nap, or go out with your friends, or go get a massage, or take a bath.
+Maybe tell your husband to take over while you take a nap, or go out with your friends, or go get a massage, or take a bath.
 Don’t allow the guilt to creep in while you take care of yourself!

 It’s a mindset shift from “My family needs me to be there for them whenever they need something,” to “My family needs a content, satisfied and happy mom.”
 Because you are setting them up for success as adults to teach them how to take care of yourself